 Each year 30 million people flock to Niagara Falls to view the awesome power of 3160 tons of water per second (75,750 gallons per second over the American and Bridal Veil Falls and 681,750 gallons per second over the Horseshoe Falls) rushing down the Niagara River and plunging more than 165 feet from Lake Erie into Lake Ontario.
 A popular destination for honeymooners, the romance of the Falls, particularly at night, cannot be denied.
 Visitors can view the Falls a number of ways, both from the American side and the Canadian side.

 Read our Niagara Falls travel tips to find

-My first close encounter with Niagara Falls was on the beloved Maid of the Mist when I was just a kid.
-This time was perhaps my third time on the boat, and Marvin's first.
+My first close encounter with Niagara Falls was on the beloved Maid of the Mist, the main attraction of United States' side of the Falls, when I was just a kid.
+This time was perhaps my third time taking the boat tour, and Marvin's first.
 The ride starts off fairly quietly and smoothly, but soon, especially for those on the top deck, turns into a fury of wind and water as she rides fiercely into the raging waters at the base of the Horseshoe Falls.